 With all your guests focused on the dance floor for the parent dances, have your DJ transition immediately into more upbeat tunes.
 You and your new spouse should be the first ones back on the dance floor to get the party started.
 Your guests will follow your lead, especially if you’re using the music on this wedding reception playlist.
 This would also be the time to fit in any other traditions or games you want to include.
 Dancing will typically last the rest of the night, with about an hour to spare for the last two activities.

 Now, the moment we’ve all been waiting for—dessert!
-Maybe you’re having a large, tiered, swoon-worthy wedding cake or maybe you want to ditch tradition and have a donut wall.
+Maybe you’re having a large, tiered wedding cake or maybe you want to ditch tradition and have a donut wall.
 Dessert is typically a sign that the wedding reception is almost over, so we recommend putting it no more than one hour before your grand exit.
 Most guests will stay until after the cake is cut, so this is a good time marker to avoid people leaving too early.

 While you two are saying your final farewells, your planner should be getting your guests in place for your grand exit.
 If you’re not into the idea of a grand exit, check out our other ideas for memorable ways to end your reception.
 From sparklers to driving off on a brand new motorcycle—we’ve seen it all.
-Whatever you choose, your exit is sure to be grand and the perfect way to end an epic wedding reception.
+Whatever you choose, your exit is sure to be the perfect way to end an epic wedding reception.

 A Reminder About Your Wedding Reception Timeline

 From decor to the timeline—there’s a lot that goes into the planning of a reception.
 We’ve taken care of the logistics so you can focus on the fun elements like nailing your reception design.
-Check out these tips for beautifully decorating your reception without having to break the bank to get started.
+Check out these tips for decorating your reception without having to break the bank to get started.